pha123661/homepage/content/project/tsmc-hvac/index.md

 ---
 title: "AI Learning and Digital Twin in HVAC Control"
 summary: AI for HVAC control.
-Introduction of meta-learning to reduce data requirement for 97.5%.
+The research won the Gold Award of the Intelligent Living Space Design Competition in 2022.
 tags:
   - Multimodal DL
 date: '2022-11-01T00:00:00Z'